 Mymy really undersells itself by calling itself a coffee shop.
 It’s much more than that, with very good takes on brunch classics.
 The fact that the hash browns are the size of a small frisbee is also exciting.
 You’ll probably have to wait, but the benedicts are worth it.

 Stones Throw will give you all the brunch delights you need.
 Specifically some Johnny Cake donuts and a duck hash that absolutely need to be on your table.
 Pimms cups pitchers are never a bad choice, either.
 The choose-your-own brunch is more fun than the set-menu dinner and we tend to prefer eating here during the daytime.

-The hangry crowd outside Sweet Maple on the weekends is definitely reminiscent of a scene from The Walking Dead, but if you can survive small talk with other rabid diners then it’s definitely worth the wait.
-The French toast tastes like funnel cake that they decided to rebrand, so definitely order that.
-Their efficient wait system means you can grab a number and then go peruse Fillmore until it’s your time in the sun.
+The hangry crowd outside Sweet Maple on the weekends is reminiscent of a scene from The Walking Dead, but if you can survive small talk with other rabid diners then it’s definitely worth the wait.
+The French toast tastes like funnel cake that they decided to rebrand, so order that.

 Most people think of Jane as a lunch spot, but brunch on the weekend is our favorite way to use this place.
 Yes the line is usually miserable, but locals know to call in your order first and snag a table once you arrive.
 Get the breakfast biscuit or avocado toast and definitely top it off with a chocolate chip, corn flakes, and marshmallow-filled Crazy Cookie.

 Breakfast sandwiches, actual bagels (not just bread baked in a circle like most SF “bagels”), and (for some reason) pizza on a bagel make the Fillmore outpost of Wise Sons an excellent weekend brunch move.
 It’s ideal for a solo stop in since the seating is pretty limited.